 Stage 2 of the application

 The project description must contain the same information as in Stage 1 but in more detail, and also include a plan for how to communicate both information about the project and the research results, not only within the discipline but also to society at large.
+The project description in Stage 2 must also give a clear account of an assessment of potential risks, limitations and challenges involved in implementing the project, together with alternative strategies for ensuring the feasibility of the project.

 In Stage 2, the project description may not exceed six pages (Times New Roman 12 points, line spacing 1.5) in length.